Wooldrum/ChatterMod/README.md

 -     Make sure you have Fabric Loader and Fabric API for Minecraft 1.21.5 installed.

 -     Download the ChatterMod-1.0.0-BETA-all.jar file.
-(Important: You must use the JAR with "-all" in the name).

 -     Drop the downloaded JAR file into your .minecraft/mods/ folder.